 Hey there everyone, I'm back with another blog post, this time after I started writing an email reply about how work shirts have changed over time.
 Admittedly, this is a bit of a rough sketch attempt I'll make below, but I want to go into some detail to explain how styles changed (and didn't) in various eras.

-The turn of the century is an interesting time for workwear; along with the 1910s, there's actually a great deal we don't know about it.
-That's because unlike the 1940s, 1930s, and even 1920s, there are precious few vintage pieces that have survived.
-Instead, most of what we know from this time period is thanks to catalogs, or photographs.
+The turn of the century is an interesting time for workwear; along with the 1910s, there's actually a great deal we don't know about it, or at least less attention has been paid to it.
+That's because unlike the 1940s, 1930s, and even 1920s, there are fewer vintage pieces that have survived.
+Instead, a lot of what we know from this time period cones from catalogs, ads, and photographs.

-Let's take things back a little to 1897, and Sears Roebuck & Co.:
+Let's take things back a little to 1897 with Sears Roebuck & Co.:

 And Montgomery Ward, also in 1902:

-As you can see, catalogs from this time didn't offer many (or particularly large or detailed) illustrations, but we can glean some info from them and their descriptions, such as the fact that fabrics including chambray, sateen, moleskin, etc. were in use.
-And of course, Stifel’s indigo-dyed fabrics as well.
-Shirts were almost always pullovers, and you'd occasionally find esoteric styles and detailing, such as very large front plackets, shield fronts, etc. I won't go into detail with 1800s shirts here as that's not really the thrust of The Rite Stuff.
+As you can see, catalogs from this time didn't always offer the most detailed illustrations, but we can glean some info from them and their descriptions, such as the fact that fabrics including chambray, sateen, wool, moleskin, etc. were in use.
+And of course, Stifel’s indigo-dyed fabrics were being used as well.
+Shirts were almost always pullovers, and you'd occasionally find esoteric styles and detailing, such as very large front plackets, shield fronts, lace-ups, etc. I won't go into detail with 1800s shirts here as that's not really the thrust of The Rite Stuff.

-Jumping back to the turn of the century, work shirts from this era were pullovers, featured "chinstraps" (a modern term actually, as you'll find below), and were single-needle or double-needle stitched.
-Labels were almost always cotton and printed (not woven tags), back yokes tended to be very high and thin (or scalloped, as we'll see starting in 1912), and some construction methods could appear quite crude to the modern eye when viewing such items up close by today’s standards.
+Jumping back to the turn of the century, work shirts from this era remained pullovers, featured "chinstraps" (a modern term actually, as you'll find below), and were single-needle or double-needle stitched.
+Labels were almost always cotton and printed (not woven tags), back yokes tended to be very high and thin (or scalloped, as we'll see soon).
+Some of the construction quality from this time period could appear somewhat crude when viewing such items up close by today’s standards.

-This is the first documented example I can find of a scalloped back yoke and shoulder yokes.
+This is the first documented example I can find of a scalloped back yoke to go along with scalloped shoulder yokes.
 In this same year, Reliance Mfg.
 Co. of Chicago, founded by Milton F. Goodman, would patent a very similar design.

 Here it is on an undated box it would have come in; although we don't know the date for this, it carries a patent date of Dec.
 24, 1912; this box is likely from the mid to late 1910s: